 The impact of climate change on Uganda’s cultural heritage

-The five and a half-month project funded by the British Council’s Cultural Protection Fund (CPF) was aimed at contributing to the preservation of important elements of the cultural heritage of the Bakonzo in the Rwenzori region and the Alur in West Nile.
+The Cross-Cultural Foundation of Uganda (CCFU), in partnership with the International National Trusts Organisation (INTO) has been implementing a project titled “Melting snow and rivers in flood; mitigating the impact of a warming climate on Uganda’s heritage”.
+The five and a half-months project funded by the British Council’s Cultural Protection Fund (CPF) aimed at contributing to the preservation of important elements of the cultural heritage of the Bakonzo in the Rwenzori region and the Alur in West Nile.

-The project documented the threatened heritage, including at least 30 intangible cultural heritage expressions of the Alur (related with Wang-Lei) and the Bakonzo –with mapping and marking nine threatened Bakonzo heritage sites.
+The project documented the threatened cultural heritage, including at least 30 intangible cultural heritage expressions of the Alur (related with Wang-Lei) and the Bakonzo –with mapping and marking nine threatened Bakonzo heritage sites.
 Other interventions include a 40m-gabion cage retaining wall and an information board erected at Wang-Lei.

-About CCFU and its previous work with other cultural heritage sites in Uganda
+CCFU’s previous work with other cultural heritage sites in Uganda

 To strengthen efforts towards the conservation, protection and safeguarding of Uganda’s heritage, CCFU has also documented historical buildings, sites and monuments that are under threat in the cities of Kampala, Entebbe, Jinja and Fort Portal and developed a map and an app that tells their history and significance.
-The Foundation is also involved in harnessing cultural resources to promote conservation in Rwenzori and Bunyoro sub regions.
+The Foundation is also involved in harnessing cultural resources to promote conservation of the chimpanzee in Rwenzori and Bunyoro sub regions.